 Whether that’s through healing your trauma, choosing to raise your kids in the way you know is best for them, launching a business so you can bring more balance to your life, quitting your job or standing up to your mother-in-law.
 Whatever it is, I know it’s hard and takes a bucketload of courage to do this.

 Who would you take on a hike if you could?

-Russel Brand, Marianne Williamson, Dr. Wayne Dyer, Byron Katie, Dr. Gordon Neufeld, Pema Chodran, Carl Jung, Dr. Shefali Tasabary, Dr. Gabor Mate, Gay Hendricks, John Bradshaw, Thomas Hubl, Daniel Schmachtenburger, Jordan B. Peterson, Ken Wilber, Michelle Obama, and of course who wouldn’t want to hike with Oprah 🙂
+Russell Brand, Marianne Williamson, Dr. Wayne Dyer, Byron Katie, Dr. Gordon Neufeld, Pema Chodran, Carl Jung, Dr. Shefali Tsabary, Dr. Gabor Mate, Gay Hendricks, John Bradshaw, Thomas Hubl, Daniel Schmachtenburger, Jordan B. Peterson, Ken Wilber, Michelle Obama, and of course who wouldn’t want to hike with Oprah 🙂

 Where's your fantasy vacation?